calumgrant/logical/docs/worklist.md

 };
 ```

-- How does "Write" work??
-  1. Perform a probe (hash table)
-  2. Maybe push onto the Fifo.
-(No need to worry about iterations).
-- How does "Query" work??

 - Semi-naive
-- Fix up existing tests or abandon it.
 - Write proper predicate names into the `debugName`
 - Split recursive predicates up into two loops (base case and recursive).